JonWatkins/gpt-term/README.md

 ### Usage

+You will need to have your own [OpenAI](https://platform.openai.com) apikey.

 The first time you use the chat function it will prompt you for your key if one was not found.
 The key will be encrypted and stored in a text file on your machine.